Call for Presentations

 The Iowa Water Conference is a unique opportunity for water, climate, urban, agriculture, and natural resource professionals to collaborate and exchange ideas.
 We welcome submissions from researchers, practitioners, and advocates who actively contribute to advancing water solutions in Iowa and around the Midwest.

-Join us in Ankeny in September 2025 as we explore one of Iowa’s most valuable natural resources.
+Join us in Okoboji, Iowa in September 2026 as we explore one of Iowa’s most valuable natural resources.

 Presentation Options